violapterin/dotfiles/note_on_end_of_line_styles.md

 For relevant information, see `:h fileformats`, `:h pattern`, and`:h digraph`, but throughout these help articles, different terminologies are used, making the whole affair confusing.

+By the way, I too edit in TextEdit often.
+Pressing return in TextEdit produces a `<LF>`.
+But TextEdit renders either Window-styled `<CR><LF>` or Unix-styled `<LF>` as an EOL, making them undistinguishable.

+As a digression, TextEdit does not append an EOL to the last character of the file, thus Vim warns `[noeol]` (no end-of-line) when it opens a TextEdit-saved file.
+But when saving it, Vim would append an EOL at the end.